j19sch/j19sch.github.io/posts/2024/20240604-the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery-part-two.md

 is this contemporary exploratory testing? credit Maaret Pyhäjärvi

 In a sense, requirements are dead.
 Requirements are answers (even if tenuous).
 Test cases are questions.
 The trick is to limit test cases to only those questions that can be answered by exploring / interacting with the code / the application.
 The rest can be a requirement.

+If you can come up with a test case for something before it's been built, then why are not involved in defining the requirements?
+Why are we separating design from test?[^2] Why are they done by separate people, in separate "phases", in different formats?
+Using different skills and techniques, or at least with differently named skills and techniques?

+[^2]: And from build?
+See the closing thought of this post.

+---

 ## How to divide the testing work?